 Ready in just a couple of minutes, these keto protein balls are gluten-free, soft, chewy, and low in carbs.

-- How To Make Keto Peanut Butter Protein Balls
+Reasons To Make Peanut Butter Balls Recipe

-Can you Eat Peanut Butter on a Keto Diet?
+Can You Eat Peanut Butter on a Keto Diet?

 We all know that peanut butter is one of the most popular and delicious spreads.
 And it goes well with almost everything, whether you eat a tablespoon straight from the jar as a midnight snack or add it into your chocolate protein smoothie.